 The Department of Music maintains a growing roster of experienced private instructors, available to teach University of Chicago students on campus.
 Our affiliated private instructors hold advanced degrees from such prestigious conservatories as Indiana University, the Juilliard School, the Lyric Opera Center for American Artists, the Manhattan School of Music, Northwestern University, Oberlin Conservatory, Paris Conservatoire, Rice University, San Francisco Conservatory, University of Southern California, and more.

-In addition, some University of Chicago students choose to study with other acclaimed musicians in the Chicago area, such as members of the Chicago Symphony Orchestra or Lyric Opera, or faculty members at DePaul University or Northwestern University School of Music.
-Generally such lesson arrangements require the student to audition for the particular teacher, in order to be accepted into his or her studio.
+Some University of Chicago students choose to study with other acclaimed musicians in the Chicago area, such as members of the Chicago Symphony Orchestra or Lyric Opera of Chicago Orchestra, or with faculty members at DePaul University or Northwestern University School of Music.
+Generally such lesson arrangements require the student to audition for the particular teacher in order to be accepted into his or her studio, and often to travel to another location in the Chicago area for lessons.

-All financial arrangements for private lessons are made directly with the teacher, rather than through the University.
+At present, all financial arrangements for private lessons are made directly with the teacher, rather than through the University.
 Tuition dollars cannot be used for private lessons, nor does the student receive any degree credit for taking private music lessons.
-Auditions are held annually to award lesson subsidies through the Music Department Visting Committee Lesson Fund.
+Auditions are held annually to award lesson subsidies through the Department of Music Lesson Award program.

 Affiliated Private Teachers

 Students at Chicago have many choices in selecting a private teacher in applied music.
 Many of the Department of Music ensemble directors and performance faculty are available to teach private lessons on campus.
-In addition, the Department maintains a list of recommended affiliated private teachers who are available to teach U of C students on campus.
-Students are also free to study with other professional musicians in the Hyde Park neighborhood or in the greater Chicago area, including members of the Chicago Symphony Orchestra or artists and instructors at other Chicago-area institutions.
+In addition, the Department maintains a list of recommended affiliated private teachers who are available to teach UChicago students on campus.

 Performance faculty at the University of Chicago who offer private lessons include: